 His compositions were featured by documenta 14 (Germany), Musicacustica (China), International Computer Music Convention (Canada), Tel Aviv Biennial for New Music (Israel), Moscow Autumn (Russia), Museo Riena Sofia (Spain), Jazz Plaza International Festival (Cuba), Smithsonian National Portrait Gallery (USA) and in New York at Carnegie Hall, Whitney Museum of American Art, Guggenheim Museum, Roulette, Experimental Intermedia Foundation, Issue Project Room, Knitting Factory.
 Leonard’s ensemble featured Joanne Brackeen, Terence Blanchard and Robin Eubanks.
 Leonard performed and recorded with Juan Blanco, Alvin Curran, Richard Devine, Vijay Iyer, Phill Niblock, Rudresh Mahanthappa, Los Muñequitos de Matanzas, Robin Rimbaud aka Scanner, Stephen Vitiello, Hall Wilner and Amnon Wolman.

 Leonard composed the music for Relatives, by Tony Oursler and Constance DeJong that was presented by the Whitney Biennial.
-Leonard's work with visual artist Maria Magdalena Campos-Pons spans thirty one years.
-Their performance, film, video and installations were featured by documenta 14, 11 Havana Bienal (Cuba), 49th and 55th Venice Biennale (Italy), Museum of Modern Art (NYC).
+Leonard's created 32 multimedia works with Maria Magdalena Campos-Pons that were featured by documenta 14, 11 Bienal de Habana (Cuba), 49th and 55th Venice Biennale (Italy), Guggenheim Museum (USA), MoMA NYC (USA).
 Leonard’s sound composition "Lavender Ruins” was commissioned by Fujiko Nakaya for her fog installation Fog Ruins, Franklin Park, Boston.
 Leonard performed with Phill Niblock in Ten Days Six Nights at the Tate Modern (UK).